 Matthew Gabriele is an associate professor and Coordinator of Medieval & Early Modern Studies in the Department of Religion and Culture at Virginia Tech.

-He completed a BA in history at the University of Delaware and then his M.A. and Ph.D. in medieval history at the University of California, Berkeley.
+He completed an Honors BA in history at the University of Delaware and then his M.A. and Ph.D. in medieval history at the University of California, Berkeley.

 His research and teaching are generally concerned with religion, violence, nostalgia, and apocalypse (in various combinations), whether manifested in the Middle Ages or modern world.
-This include events and ideas such as the Crusades, the so-called “Terrors of the Year 1000,” religion and politics, and modern medievalism in pop culture such as Game of Thrones or the video game Dragon Age.
+This include events and ideas such as the Crusades, the so-called “Terrors of the Year 1000,” and medieval religious and political life.
+He also has presented and published on modern medievalism, such as recent white supremacist appropriations of the Middle Ages and pop culture phenomena like Game of Thrones or the video game Dragon Age.

 He has published several books and numerous academic articles.
 He also has presented at dozens of national and international conferences and has given invited talks at Harvard, Princeton, Georgetown, the University of California-Berkeley, the University of Wisconsin-Madison, the University of Virginia, the University of Tennessee-Knoxville, and Westfälische Wilhelms Üniversität-Münster.